Getting Started

 The router does not choose models, does not inspect prompt or response data, and does not perform inference.

-Trusted execution environments (data plane)
+Execution environments (data plane)

-• Encryption of data while in use
+• Encryption of data in use via Intel TDX confidential VMs and NVIDIA H100 GPU attestation

 Attestation and verification layer